mauryaakash681-byte/Power-BI-Automation-Load-All-CSV-Files-at-Once/README.md

                 print(f"❌ Error processing {filename}: {e}")

 print("\n All CSVs have been combined into one Excel file!")

+[ # - that line are comment(will not run) means this is only for understanding not for the code]

 > 💡 Don’t know Python?
 No problem — use ChatGPT to generate the script, paste it into VS Code, and run it!